gtsteffaniak/filebrowser/README.md

 ```

-Not using docker (not recommended)
+Not using docker (not recommended) (Must donwload asset with frontend directory next to filebrowser binary)

 ```
 ./filebrowser -f <filebrowser.yml or other /path/to/config.yaml>